Private equity jargon. Made clearer

 As part of Lloyds Banking Group, we are not like other mid-market private equity firms.
 We don’t have to focus on fundraising.
 Nor do we have a set fund cycle.
 So we can be more flexible, supporting you through ups and downs.

 Some of our tenures have been less than a year and some have been for more than ten years – whatever happens, we will support until it’s right for everyone involved to proceed with an exit strategy.
 And we often stay invested after that.

 Find out more about LDC here.

 Private equity funding is the injection of capital into a business in return for a minority or majority stake in the business.
-This capital – plus the private equity firm’s operational expertise – enables the portfolio company to increase in value, deploying a variety of growth strategies.
+This capital – plus the private equity company’s operational expertise – enables the portfolio company to increase in value, deploying a variety of growth strategies.

 Private equity can enable a change to the ownership structure of a business.
 For example, if the business owner has reached a stage in their career where they are looking to take a step back, de-risk and realise some of the value they have created.

 Most importantly, businesses backed by private equity can grow faster than companies that access capital by other means – thanks to the combination of funding and strategic input from experienced partners.

 To find out how private equity has helped businesses in your sector, read our case studies.